-At Le Zimmer, you can get a starter and a main for under 30 euros, with desserts being priced at around 10 euros.
-Head there for dinner, and you can enjoy an eclectic menu that’s got something for everyone.
+At Le Zimmer, you can get a starter and a main for under 30 euros, with desserts being priced at around 13 euros.
+Head there for dinner, and you can enjoy an eclectic menu with something for everyone.
 There are burgers, seafood, charcuterie boards, salads, and meat dishes.

 Le Coupe-Chou is located right in the heart of the Latin Quarter in the fifth Arrondissement.
-Nearby attractions include the Panthéon and Notre Dame.
+One of the best places to eat in Paris center, nearby attractions include the Panthéon and Notre Dame Cathedral.

 Le Coupe-Chou serves traditional French cuisine with fresh produce.
-The main courses are between 20 and 35 euros.
-Enjoy classic dishes like escargot, duck breast, and veal are extremely popular among guests.
+The main courses are between 23 and 35 euros.
+Enjoy classic dishes like escargot, duck breast, and veal, which are extremely popular among guests.

 Address: 11 Rue de Lanneau, 75005 Paris.
 Information & Bookings

 La Closerie des Lilas is located in Montparnasse, a neighborhood in the south of Paris.
 Montparnasse is known for its edgy cultural scene and brilliant restaurants.
-This restaurant is just under a 20-minute walk from the Panthéon and close to another romantic spot Le Jardin du Luxembourg.
+This restaurant is just a 20-minute walk from the Panthéon and close to another romantic spot, Le Jardin du Luxembourg.

 There’s something instantly inspiring about La Closerie des Lilas.
-Perhaps it’s the gorgeous greenery outside, or just the knowledge that famous American writer Ernest Hemingway used to write at this very restaurant and artists like Verlaine and Picasso were frequent guests.
-A piano greets you at the entrance way providing a touch of retro elegance.
+Perhaps it’s the gorgeous greenery outside or just the knowledge that famous American writer Ernest Hemingway used to write at this very restaurant, and artists like Verlaine and Picasso were frequent guests.
+A piano greets you at the entrance, providing a touch of retro elegance.

 La Closeria des Lilas has two parts, a restaurant and a brasserie, with two different atmospheres and menus.
 They serve up traditional French cuisine in both their brasserie and restaurant.